neverblued/aynil/README.md

 (require "./component.lisp")
 ```

+Special variables `*dirname*` and `*filename*`
+are automatically bound to the lexical scope of
+each lisp file you require.

-As well, you may `require` into your lisp runtime
+As well, you may `require` into your lisp program
-either application-specific JavaScript files or any node modules:
+either application-specific JavaScript files or any Node modules.
+Look at the following example of `lodash` as if it was
+not available out of the box as AYNIL's dependency,
+and pay attention to adding a `:js` key.

 ```lisp
 (set (dynamic (datum _ (require "lodash" :js))))